gridaco/figma-api/rust/PIPELINE.md

 ### Step 3: Manual Adjustments

-After generation, the following manual adjustments are made to `figma_rest_api_file`:
+After generation, the following manual adjustments are made to `figma-api`:

 1. **Cargo.toml updates:**

    - Version bumped from `0.31.0` to `0.31.3`
    - Authors updated to include `universe@grida.co`
    - License changed from `Unlicense` to `MIT`